Maui Real Estate Blog

 Architects, planners and consultants from around the country were on hand for an all day Friday meeting and Saturday workshop at the Hali’imaile gym.
 Planners and consultants spent considerable presenting how design concepts such as new urbanism and sustainability will be incorporated into the community.
 Local residents from Hali’imaile were more focused on issues of affordable housing, protection of Hawaiian culture, land ownership and the desirability of an expanded community in Hali’imaile.
 Many expressed concerns over a development that would add as many as 1800 new residential units to a town that had roughly 800 occupants at the time of the last census.

 While the Friday discussion was well attended by members of the community, the Saturday workshops were not as highly attended.
 The session did however gather some good input from community members.
 Some of the items discussed included the preservation of views, affordable housing, preservation of agriculture, the planting of a native forest between Hali’imaile and Makawao and a lot more.
-For additional inputs and more information on the planning meeting, check out the article in Sunday Maui News.
 For those that would still like to make comments and suggestions, an open house will be held tomorrow (Tuesday March 14th) at Scout Hall in Hali’imaile.
 A “working blueprint” for the new Hali’imaile will be presented on Thursday at the Hali’imaile gym between 6:30 and 9:00 PM.